 Each visit brings capital that fuels Jerusalem’s economy and keeps restaurants and shops in business.

 Moreover, it imports expertise and know-how to Israel and allows Israelis to establish valuable international business connections.
+Full article

-Around the world, it has been common to belittle the effect of a new railway line or other fast connections between two cities.
 Historians point to the great underestimation of the revolutionary nature of the first trains when they arrived in the mid-19th century.

 One late-19th-century commentator reflected that “in the earliest period of European railway construction, some practical people were of the opinion that it was foolish to build certain lines because there were not even sufficient passengers to fill the mail-coaches.”
 That commentator was Theodor Herzl.